LaqVillon/Dissertation-branch-predictor/README.md

     ```
   - The  "Specialized-preditors" directory collets the results of the specialized predictor for each dataset.
 Execute the python scripts to print the corresponding bar plots.

+## Important insights

+- Increase the accuracy of deployed machine learning technology by more than 2% compared to state-of-the-art.
+- Reduce the input size of the algorithm by 31% compared to traditional methods based on traditional neural networks.

 ## Articles

 Some of this work was done in collaboration with researchers from other institutions.
 Our efforts have been recognized in two publications: